 If you’ve ever dipped so much as a toe into investing, you’ve probably heard about the Standard & Poor’s 500 Index.

-While it does give investors exposure to a broad swath of the economy, it is heavily weighted toward specific market capitalizations, sectors, and industries.
-This is important to know if you are an investor seeking to build a diversified equity portfolio.
+The S&P 500 is often hailed as a representation of the entire U.S. stock market and American business as a whole, but that is not entirely accurate.
+While it gives you exposure to a broad swath of the economy, it is heavily weighted toward specific market capitalizations, sectors, and industries, which is important to know if you want to build a diversified equity portfolio.

 S&P 500 Market Capitalizations

 By design, the S&P 500 includes only large companies.
 Only the biggest companies with massive market capitalizations ($13.1 billion or more) are included—think of large firms such as Apple, Microsoft, Amazon, Meta (formerly Facebook), and Alphabet, the parent company of Google.
 One could argue that the S&P 500 is 100% weighted toward large-cap firms, though many of the biggest firms would technically be considered mega-cap.

 It's important to know that while investing in the S&P 500 can give great returns, you may be missing out on returns from medium-sized and small companies.
 If you're looking for exposure to smaller firms, you should consider investments that track the S&P 400, which consists of the top mid-cap companies, or the Russell 2000, which features mostly smaller companies.

 Businesses with smaller market caps generally carry more risk than large-cap ones.
 You should ensure that your portfolio and risk tolerance can handle the volatility of smaller cap companies.

 Any attempt to diversify your stock portfolio should include some attempt at diversification according to sector and industry.
 In fact, some investment strategies suggest a perfect balance of sectors, because any sector can be the best-performing group in any given year.